 6. In all cases other than those set forth in paragraphs 3 and 4 above, if a member of the faculty is alleged to have violated a policy of the university, the department chair shall provide the faculty member a written notice explaining the nature and specific content of the alleged violation, together with a copy of this policy, and shall discuss the alleged violation with the faculty member.
 The written notice shall be given to the faculty member within ninety (90) days of the chair learning of the apparent violation of policy.
 The faculty member may be accompanied by one person in meeting with the chair.
 The faculty member and the chair shall notify each other at least two working days prior to the scheduled meeting who, if anyone, will be accompanying them at the meeting.
-The chair should issue a written report within five (5) working days after the meeting summarizing the discussion with the faculty member.
+The chair should issue a written report within five (5) working days after the meeting summarizing the discussion with the faculty member, keep a copy in the faculty member's file, and send a signed copy to the faculty member.
 Before, during, or after the meeting, the chair may ask the faculty member to respond in writing to the notice and present any relevant written material within a reasonable time specified by the chair.